HonzaMat/PyOpenocdClient/doc/installing.rst

 Installing PyOpenocdClient via Pip
 ----------------------------------

-To install PyOpenocdClient, use Pip as usual to download and install the package from the PyPI repository:
+The PyOpenocdClient package can be downloaded and installed via Pip from the official PyPI package index:

 .. code-block:: bash